dlstreamer/dlstreamer/docs/source/elements/gstelements.md

 # GStreamer Elements

-This page contains examples of some GStreamer elements/plugins in combination with the Intel® Deep Learning Streamer (Intel® DL Streamer) elements.
+This page contains examples of some GStreamer elements/plugins in combination with the Deep Learning Streamer elements.

 | Element | Description |